brettwooldridge/HikariCP/README.md

 This property represents a user-defined name for the connection pool and appears mainly in a JMX management console to identify pools and pool configurations.  *Default: auto-generated*

+##### DataSource Properties #####
+DataSource properies can be set on the ``HikariConfig`` object through the use of the ``addDataSourcePropery`` method, like so:

+    config.addDataSourceProperty("url", "jdbc:hsqldb:mem:test");
+    config.addDataSourceProperty("user", "SA");
+    config.addDataSourceProperty("password", "");

+##### ***Missing Knobs*** #####

+HikariCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.
+This is a design philosophy.
+The HikariCP design asthetic is Minimalism.

+We're not going to (overly) question the design decisions of other pools, but we will say that some other pools seem to implement a lot of "gimmicks" that proportedly improve performance.
+HikariCP achieves high-performance even in pools beyond realistic deployment sizes.
+Either these "gimmicks" are a case of premature optimization, poor design, or lack of understanding of how to leaverage what the JVM JIT can do to full effect.

+In keeping with the *simple is better* or *less is more* design philosophy, some knobs and features are intentionally left out.
+Here are two, and the rationale.

+**Statement Cache**<br/>
+Most major database JDBC drivers already have a Statement cache that can be configured (Oracle, MySQL, PostgreSQL, Derby, etc).
+A statement cache in the pool would add unneeded weight and no additional functionality.
+It is simply unnecessary with modern database drivers to implement a cache at the pool level.

+**Log Statement Text / Slow Query Logging**<br/>
+Like Statement caching, most major database vendors support statement logging through properties of their own driver.
+This includes Oracle, MySQL, Derby, MSSQL, and others.
+We consider this a "development-time" feature.
+For those few databases that do not support it, [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) is a good option.
+It is easy to wrap HikariCP arould *jdbcdslog*.
+It also provides some nice additional stuff like timing, logging slow queries only, and PreparedStatement bound parameter logging.
+Great stuff during development and pre-Production.

 ----------------------------------------------------

 #### JMX Management ####